 - Acceptable supporting documentation from a physician has been received by Work Connections or the employing department

 - Special Situation - Employees on Sponsored Projects: Charges related to extended sick time pay are not allowable expenses on sponsored activity.
-The Office of Research and Sponsored Projects (ORSP) manages a central fund to cover these expenses.
-In order to be eligible for this coverage, the employee must report the qualifying illness/injury to Work Connections which will verify the qualifying medical disability, expected duration of absence and any work restrictions, and inform ORSP and the employing unit of the Extended Sick Time eligibility.
+The University maintains a central fund to cover these expenses.
+In order to be eligible for this coverage, the employee must report the qualifying illness/injury to Work Connections which will verify the qualifying medical disability, expected duration of absence and any work restrictions, and inform the employing unit of the Extended Sick Time eligibility.

 D. Limitations and Exclusions: